July 17, 2025

 How to Install Google Tag Manager on your Website

-Just in case you haven’t done this, first, you should create a Google Tag Manager account and a container.
+If you haven’t done this, first, you should create a Google Tag Manager account and a container.

 Create a Google Tag Manager Account

-To get started, first let’s create a GTM account.
+To get started, first, let’s create a GTM account.
 Go to Google Tag Manager official website and click the main call-to-action in order to create a new Google Tag Manager account.

 Once you log in, you’ll be asked to create a new Google Tag Manager account and a new container.